EdgeApp/redux-keto/README.md

 const rootReducer = buildReducer({ counterState, otherState })
 ```

-In this example, `wrapReducer` renames the global `props.peers` into `props.state`.
+In this example, `filterReducer` renames the global `props.peers` into `props.state`.
 Now the `counter` reducer can refer to gobal state as `props.state`, and `props.peers` goes back to being local peers again.

 ### Reducer lists